ShouryaSaklecha/Ultravision/README.md

 # ultravision
-Ultrasonic Headband Project: ENGG3060
+Ultrasonic Headband Project: ENGG3060 UNSW

-This device is designed for John Lee, a person with vision and hearing impairment.
+This device was designed for John Lee, a person with vision and hearing impairment.
+We worked with him over six months to design an assistive technology that can detect an object using an ultrasonic sensor, and send haptic feedback indicating this distance by designing a custom pulse algorithm calibrated for John.

 Files:

 1. Main File:
 Contains the board initialization and the main loop that runs endlessly.
 Sets up the sensors and motors and sends a pulse sequence to convey successful setup.